The American Elasmobranch Society (AES) was founded in 1983 as a

 ...non-profit organization...to advance the science of the study of living and fossil sharks, skates, rays and chimeras, and the promotion of education, conservation, and wise utilization of natural resources.

-Memberships must be paid by January 1 (postmarked) to be an active member and receive a ballot for elections.
+Memberships must be paid by December 31 of the prior year to be a Member in Good Standing for the current year and receive a ballot for elections.

 Membership shall be open to persons interested in the objectives of the Society.
 Please note that students require endorsement by their faculty advisor.
 If you need additional information or help please contact Jen Wyffels